JetBlue Business Card review

 With many benefits and only a $99 annual fee, it’s a top choice for businesses that travel a lot in regions served by JetBlue.
 Add cards to your account at no additional fee with the flexibility to set individual limits and other restrictions for each employee.

-When you spend $1,000 on purchases in the first 90 days from account opening, you’ll earn 40,000 bonus points.
+- Signup bonus: Earn 50,000 bonus points.
+When you spend $1,000 on purchases in the first 90 days from account opening, you’ll earn 50,000 bonus points.
+You’ll also earn 20,000 points after making a purchases on an employee card in the same timeframe.
 These points can be redeemed for flights operated by JetBlue.
 If eligible, you can pool points and share with others to make the most of your rewards.

 You’ll also like …

 - $100 statement credit on a JetBlue Vacation.
 Purchase a JetBlue Vacations package of $100 or more and you’ll see a $100 statement credit applied to your account.
 You can take advantage of this deal once each calendar year.

 - Car rental protection.
 Rentals purchased with your card come with a collision damage waiver for up to 30 days.

 - Purchase protection.
 Most items you buy with your card are covered against loss or damage for 90 days from purchase.